Red Bar

 802.11a specification

-802.11a boasts an impressive performance.
-It is able to transfer data with raw data rates up to 54 Mbps, and has a good range, although not when operating at its full data rate.
+802.11a boasted an impressive level of performance for its time.
+It was able to transfer data with raw data rates up to 54 Mbps and at the time it was thought to have a good range, although it could not provide the maximum data rate at its extremes.

 Parameter Value